Vinay-014/GoodFoods/README.md

 ### 3. Multi-Criteria Search

-**User:** Find a family-friendly Mexican restaurant in Midtown for 6 people with outdoor seating.
+**👤:** Find a family-friendly Mexican restaurant in Midtown for 6 people with outdoor seating.
-**AI:** Here are some great options for your family:
+**🤖:** Here are some great options for your family:
 1. **Casa Mexicana** — Large patio, kids menu, ⭐ 4.5
 2. **Fiesta Grill** — Play area, family deals, ⭐ 4.3
 3. **Taqueria Familiar** — Outdoor garden, ⭐ 4.6